Koushikphy/Better-Linux/afterInstallUbuntu.md

-# Scripts to run after installing ubuntu.
+# Things to do after installing ubuntu.